galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 - Select and run tools to assign clades/lineages
 time_estimation: 3H
 key_points:
-- 4 specilised variant calling workflows are availabe for the identification of annotated allelic variants from RAW data depending on the type of input
+- 4 specialized, best-practice variant calling workflows are available for the identification of annotated allelic variants from raw sequencing data depending on the exact type of input
-- Many datasets can be processed in parallel using collections
+- Data from batches of samples can be processed in parallel using collections
-- Annotated allelic variants can be used to identify SARS-CoV-2 clades/lineages in each samples using consensus sequences
+- Annotated allelic variants can be used to build consensus sequences for and assign each sample to known viral clades/lineages
 contributors:
 - wm75
 - bebatut